 That’s the positive.
 On the negative side, people with variable interest rates on loans — like student loans, mortgages, etc. — will see a direct rise in interest rates.
 Credit card interest rates are likely to rise as well.
 When it comes to student loans, the type of loan you have will directly affect whether or not — and when — you’ll see a rate hike.
 For example, federal student loan rates are fixed, so borrowers with that type of loan aren’t likely to see an immediate change.
 Private loans, however, can have either fixed or variable rates.
 In other words, if your student loan interest rate is variable, you’ll probably see a rate hike if you haven't already.

-With the recent rise in interest rates, now is a great time to be proactive.
+In a rising rate environment, it's important to be proactive.
 Take a look at your loans across the board, as well as what your current interest rates are, to see if there are ways to lower them.
 It’s a good idea to do your research and make a switch sooner rather than later, before rates potentially rise again in the near future.
-Here are 3 things to do before interest rates rise:
+Here are three things to do before interest rates rise:

 - Look for better deals on your credit card: Balance transfers to cards with lower or zero interest rates — even for a set period of time — are a solid option.
 You can transfer your high-interest balance over to these lower-interest cards and pay off the debt within the given timeframe to keep your interest payments to a minimum.